 Financing and Infrastructure The program began with initial funding from UVMMC and a commitment to backstop any budget overrun annually.
 Working closely with BCBSVT, CPP developed a novel bundled payment model to support its care delivery program.
-The bundle costs approximately \$8,500 per BCBSVT enrollee.
-CPP and BCBSVT go through financial reconciliation every six months, and five percent of the difference between the bundle price and actual costs of delivered services is given to the entity that is underpaid.
+CPP and BCBSVT go through financial reconciliation every six months to take into account the actual bundled payments in comparison to how the utilized services would have been reimbursed via fee for service rates.
 Implementation Challenges Patient commitment to the intensive program, workforce burnout, administrative difficulties setting up the coding and back-office support for the bundle, technological infrastructure to streamline data collection and sharing, cultural challenges integrating practitioners into the health system, and regulatory limitations on provider scope of practice.
 Results and Key Outcomes Results to date have been based on limited sample size.
 None of the patients with high levels of opioid use that were enrolled in the PATH program at its inception has had a pain-related or opioid-related ED visit.
 Analysis of patient-reported data has shown significant improvements in patient satisfaction, well-being, chronic pain acceptance, ability to recover from stress, self-compassion, physical function, and reduced depression over the course of the program.
 Analyses of claims data from 12 months prior to and following participation in the PATH program have shown reductions in costs and ED visits for the first six cohorts that participated and completed the PATH program.